recallmenot/sourceCopy/README.md

 # SourceCopy

-SourceCopy is a terminal-based utility designed to streamline working with local source code alongside large language models (LLMs).
-It allows you to browse directories, select files, and copy their contents to the clipboard—optionally formatted in Markdown—for quick integration into LLM workflows.
+Terminal-based utility designed to streamline working with local source code alongside large language models (LLMs).
+It allows you to browse directories, select files, and copy their contents to the clipboard —optionally preformatted in Markdown— for quick integration into LLM workflows.

 ## Features